• Skip to primary navigation

 • Combine dry cake mix and cinnamon in a large mixing bowl with a whisk.

-1 box yellow cake mix, 2 tsp cinnamon
+1 box yellow cake mix, 2 teaspoons cinnamon

 • Add eggs, oil, applesauce, water, and vanilla to dry ingredients and beat with an electric mixer on low speed until no dry mix is visible.
 Beat on medium speed until well combined.